Prism TFL with InCopper™ Technology - More Reasons to Love Your LaminatesOthers Products

 InCopper is introduced at the time the decorative sheet is saturated with resins, prior to lamination to the substrate.

 3. Where is PRISM with InCopper protection recommended for use?

 PRISM TFL with InCopper antimicrobial protection can be used in a variety of decorative applications.
-It is beneficial for interior spaces where ambient conditions or high traffic flow are likely to expose panel surfaces to harmful microbes.
-InCopper is effective in reducing the presence of bacteria and fungus that can cause bad odors and stains.
+Its protected surface is suitable for interior spaces where humid conditions or high traffic flow are likely to expose panel surfaces to harmful microbes.
+InCopper is effective in reducing the presence of bacteria and fungi that can cause bad odors and stains.
 Prism TFL is ideal for office work spaces, hospitals, locker rooms, schools, closets, hotel furnishings; and restaurant, retail and medical fixtures.